unisphere-bilkent/unisphere-bilkent.github.io/index.md

 ## About Us

 ## Documentation
 This project is implemented for the Senior Design Project course of Bilkent University.
-The documentations related to the course can be found below:
+The documentations related to the course can be found below :

 * Project Specifications Report can be found [here](https://github.com/unisphere-bilkent/unisphere-bilkent.github.io/blob/master/docs/project-specifications-report.pdf)
 * Analysis Report: TBA